 OQ – Operation qualification

-This may be defined differently in organisations.
-A common definition is to test each function separately.
-This is often what the supplier already has done, so the user may not have to do this if documentation and/or a supplier audit has shown this has been done.
+This may be defined differently in different organisations, but a common definition is to test each function separately.
+This is often what the supplier already has done, so the user may not have to do this if documentation and/or a supplier audit has shown that this has been done.

 PQ – Performance or process qualification

 The PQ is also defined differently in different organisations.
 Basically, the PQ is testing that the implemented system is according to business processes.
 This includes indirectly testing that the separate functions work as intended.
 This may also be called the system testing.

 If the supplier’s OQ testing is unavailable, more of the functions may have to be included in testing.
 It is perfectly fine to combine the OQ and PQ into one combined phase.